mr-ansar/layer-cake/doc/source/switching-to-multiprocessing.rst

 There is a full record of the arguments passed on creation of the process.
 Eventually a :class:`~.Returned` message is received at the :func:`server()` and it can extract the response.

-This example is intended to illustrate how processes are integrated into the layer cake library.
+This example is intended to illustrate how processes are integrated into the **layer-cake** library.
 It is in no way a recommended implementation of a network service.
-It suffers from the same fundamental problem as the first server that called :func:`texture()` directly.
+It suffers from the same fundamental problem as the very first server that called :func:`texture()` directly.
 A problem only made worse by the overhead of loading a process.

 Command-Line Access To The Function
 ***********************************